-If you want your clients to see you are the pro you are, you need to use a project management tool like Asana to organize your projects, files and communication.
+If you want your clients to see you as the pro you are, you need to use a project management tool like Asana to organize your projects, files and communication.

-With PM tools, you and your client can store all communication, files, login details, feedback and notes in one place.
-You can also create tasks for you and your clients to complete and set due dates next for them!
+With PM tools, you and your client can store all communication, files, to-do lists, feedback and notes in one place.
+You can also create tasks for you and your clients to complete and set due dates for them!

-Want to learn exactly how to use Asana with your clients?
+Want to learn exactly how to use Asana (the free tool pictured in the image above) with your clients?
 I have a free course that teaches you how!

 05. Organize your files